-The Amended First Lien Term Loan Facility has an interest rate calculated as, at the Company's option, either (a) LIBOR determined by reference to the costs of funds for Eurodollar deposits for the interest period relevant to such borrowing, adjusted for certain additional costs ("LIBOR Reference Rate") with a floor of 0.00% or (b) a base rate determined by reference to the highest of (i) the federal funds effective rate plus 0.50% per annum, (ii) the rate the Administrative Agent announces from time to time as its prime lending rate in New York City, and (iii) one-month adjusted LIBOR plus 1.00% per annum ("ABR"), in each case, plus the applicable margin of 3.75% for LIBOR loans and 2.75% for ABR loans, and is payable on each interest payment date, at least quarterly, in arrears.
-The applicable margin for borrowings under the Revolving Credit Facility is 3.00% for SOFR loans and 2.00% for ABR loans, in each case, subject to adjustment pursuant to a leverage-based pricing grid.
-As of December 31, 2022, the Amended First Lien Term Loan Facility accrued interest at one-month LIBOR plus 3.75%, and the Amended Revolving Credit Facility accrued interest at one-month SOFR plus 2.50% based upon the current pricing grid.
+The Second Amended First Lien Term Loan Facility has an interest rate calculated at a per annum rate of, at the Company's option, either (a) a SOFR rate, plus4.00% or (b) an alternative base rate, plus 3.00%, with the alternative base rate ("ABR") determined by reference to the highest of (i) the federal funds effective rate plus0.50%, (ii) the rate the Administrative Agent announces from time to time as its prime lending rate in New York City, (iii) one-month SOFR plus 1.00%, and (iv) zero%.
+The applicable margin for borrowings under the Second Amended Revolving Credit Facility is 3.00% for SOFR loans and 2.00% for ABR loans, in each case, subject to adjustment pursuant to a leverage-based pricing grid.
+As of December 31, 2023, the Second Amended First Lien Term Loan Facility accrued interest at one-month SOFR plus 4.00%, and the Second Amended Revolving Credit Facility accrued interest at one-month SOFR plus 2.50% based upon the current pricing grid.